imkevinkuo/human-gait/README.md

 ## Ellipse of Approximation
 Method documented in <a href="https://dl.acm.org/citation.cfm?id=2676612">Extracting silhouette-based characteristics for human gait analysis using one camera</a>.
+The method calculates the eigenvectors and eigenvalues of the image's covariance matrix, which model a bounding ellipse around the subject.
 If we plot the angle of inclination (obtained by using an ellipse to approximate the shape of the silhouette), we can clearly see the frames of left/right foot strike, given by the (respectively) higher/lower local minima of the graph.
 <img src="https://raw.githubusercontent.com/imkevinkuo/human-gait/master/imgs/ellipseangles.png" width="50%">